This Day In Music: December 19

 December 19, 1998 ~ Pop, folktronica singer, songwriter Frans Jeppsson Wall born in Ystad, Sweden ~ Released his full-length Da Man debut album in 2006, spawning the modest hit Kul Med Jul.
 Internationally best known for representing his native Sweden at the 2016 Eurovision Songfestival, reaching 5th place with If I Were Sorry

 December 19, 1997 ~ James Arthur Lane, commonly known as blues harpist, guitarist, singer Jimmy Rogers, passed away in Chicago, Illinois, USA ~ Father of guitarist Jimmy D Lane.
 Rodgers is best known as member of Muddy Waters backing unit from 1947 through 1954.
-Has also recorded a number of pivotal solo recordings, notably That's All Right which has since become a blues standard, Chicago Bound, Walking By Myself and Rock This House, before gradually retiring from music by the early 1960s.
-Resurfaced in the early 1970s, enjoying popularity especially in Europe.
+Has also recorded a number of pivotal solo recordings, notably That's All Right which has since become a blues standard, Chicago Bound, Walking By Myself and Rock This House, before gradually retiring from music by the early-1960s.
+Resurfaced in the early-1970s, enjoying popularity especially in Europe.
 Continued to perform and record until his death, passing away shortly after recording the all-star cast Blues Blues Blues album, posthumously released in 1998.
 The album featured musicians influenced by Rogers, including Mick Jagger, Keith Richards, Eric Clapton, Taj Mahal, Lowell Fulson, Jimmy Page, Robert Plant, and Jeff Healey ~ Lane was born in 1924

 December 19, 1994 ~ Jazz violinist, producer Noel Pointer passed away in Brooklyn, New York, USA ~ In-demand session musician in R&B, jazz, disco.
 Debuted as a solo artist with the Phantazia, which reached Platinum status.
 Notable guest appearance include Milira's Mercy Mercy Me (The Ecology) and Dianne Reeves' The Tracks Of My Tears, both covers of classics respectively Marvin Gaye and the Miracles.
-Has also worked with the Apollo Theater Orchestra, Love Unlimited Orchestra, and the orchestras of several Broadway shows.
-Music advisory panelist for National Endowment For The Arts ~ Pointer was born in 1954
+Has also worked with the Apollo Theater Orchestra, the Love Unlimited Orchestra, and the orchestras of several Broadway shows.
+Music advisory panelist for the National Endowment For The Arts ~ Pointer was born in 1954

 December 19, 1993 ~ Earlan Bartley, also known as dancehall singer Alkaline born in Kingston, Jamaica ~ Debuted in 2016 with the album New Level Unlocked.
 Known for songs such as Champion Boy, Block And Delete, After All, 12PM (Living Good), Formula and City, all hit singles in Jamaica